Gcriste/NewGigFinder/README.md

 Fill out request- after you click on a show you can fill out request
-        -request form contains name, age, phone number, experience (in years), reference, and link(video of them playing) Post a show- form contains date, venue, time, pay, band name, music type
+        -request form contains name, age, phone number, experience (in years), reference, and link(video of them playing) Post a show- form contains date, venue, time, pay, band name, music type Discussion Board- users can post discussions and other users can comment on them

 Once a show is posted it is added to all shows Available Once a request is made, the user(who posted the show) is notified